kartik-v/bootstrap-star-rating/README.md

 ## License

-**bootstrap-star-rating** is released under the BSD 3-Clause License.
+**bootstrap-star-rating** is released under the BSD-3-Clause License.
 See the bundled `LICENSE.md` for details.